dgelsin/QBB_Puerto_Rico_2016/README.md

 You now have your first alignment file, which is in the .sam format.
 You can learn more about the format here: https://samtools.github.io/hts-specs/SAMv1.pdf

 > #Task #2
+> You may have noticed that the reads started with a letter "C".
+This stands for control, meaning no treatment to *Haloferax volcanii*.
+The letter following "C" (eg C1, C2, C3) corresponds to a biological replicate.
+It is always important to do biological replicates to insure the change you are seeing is indeed real and not a one-time fluke.
+The reads starting with "O" are *Haloferax volcanii* that has been treated with ionizing radiation, thus causing oxidative stress (hence the "O").
+Your task now is to:
+> - Remove rRNA from the remaining reads
+> - Synchronize the reads so that each paired-end pair has equal mates.
+> - Align the rRNA-removed reads against the reference HFX genome

 ###*Step 3: Assemble transcripts from aligned reads and quantitate*